dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 `o`.

-Then, if `args` is omitted and _Dm_ is a getter, execute the body of said getter in an environment where `this` and the name of the representation are bound to `o`, and the type variables of `V` are bound to the actual values of
+Then, if `args` is omitted and _Dm_ is a getter, execute the body of said getter in an environment where `this` is bound to `o` and the representation name denotes a getter that returns `o`, and the type variables of `V` are bound to the actual values of
 <code>T<sub>1</sub>, ..
 T<sub>s</sub></code>.
 If the body completes returning an object `o2` then the invocation evaluates to `o2`.
 If the body throws an object and a stack trace